alikureishy/ROBO-followme-project/README.md

 ### Simulator

 A simulator was provided with the project to merely collect 'real-world' data in the event that the data included with the project was not sufficient.
-This was not used in this project however, as the provided data proved sufficient to satisfy the [rubric [https://review.udacity.com/#!/rubrics/1155/view]].
+This was not used in this project however, as the provided data proved sufficient to satisfy the [rubric](https://review.udacity.com/#!/rubrics/1155/view).

 ## Training